prism-engineer/router/README.md

 npm install @sinclair/typebox express
 ```

 **Note:** Both TypeBox and Express.js are required dependencies - TypeBox for defining route schemas with runtime validation and type safety, and Express.js as the underlying web framework.
+Note that in the current version, TypeBox is actually included as a dependency, not a peer dependency.

 ## Quick Start